 The completion of high school or its equivalent is required for college admission.
-In Iowa, the percentage of 9th grade students who graduate from high school four years later has risen since 2005 (see Figure 12).
-The graduation rate in Iowa is well above the national average and exceeds the rates in several comparison states.
+In Nebraska, the percentage of 9th grade students who graduate from high school four years later has decreased since 2005 (see Figure 12).
+Although it remains above the national average, Nebraska's graduation rate is now lower than the rates of most peer states.32